-- SHAC meetings will begin in the spring of 2017 and meet periodically throughout the school year as necessary.
+- SHAC meetings will begin once the committee membership is determined and shall meet periodically throughout the school year as necessary.
 Meeting dates, times and locations will be determined at a later date.

 - The SHAC shall operate within applicable AISD and state policies, regulations and laws.

 - All meetings of the SHAC shall be open to the public.